 These are the missing moments that leave the biggest hole.
 The chat by the kettle that serves as a catalyst for a great new idea.
 The chance snippet of overheard conversation that spawns an unexpected solution.
 Modern messaging tools provide channels that employers can use to create a facsimile of these ‘watercooler moments’.

 Measures like this can help moderate people’s feelings of isolation and disconnect.
 For example, IM group chats or coffee break group video calls.
 Or just ensuring, where possible, that meetings factor in time for unstructured conversation.

 This is a stressful situation for everyone.
 Familiar tasks take longer.
 Communication is disrupted and answers come via a more circuitous route.
 But the sudden shift to home working is just one factor in a cocktail of disrupted routine, school closures, daily alarming news, worry about loved ones, uncertainty and fear.

 It’s important to evaluate performance through this new lens and appreciate that many employees will need to feel that their anxiety is acknowledged.

 Line managers should stay alert to indications that people are struggling.
 Emotional displays, inattentiveness, distractedness, anger or aggression – uncharacteristic behaviours can often be mistaken by under-pressure line managers as poor etiquette or bad work ethic, but they can provide important red flags.

-Asking the simple question, ‘how are you coping with the new set up?’ may illicit useful insight.
+Asking the simple question, ‘how are you coping?’ may illicit useful insight.

 How we handle employee relationships during this time is likely to resonate with people for a long time.
 Done well, with structure, clarity and sensitivity, effective Employee Relationship Management can see organisations emerge from this period with an engaged, emotionally committed workforce, putting them in a better position to tackle whatever we face on the other side.